Michael Chavis Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.23 team ERA ranks 16th across all MLB pitching staffs.
+- The Marlins have the 17th-ranked team ERA across all league pitching staffs (4.23).

-- The left-hander's last appearance was on Sunday against the Los Angeles Dodgers, when he threw six innings, surrendering three earned runs while giving up five hits.
+- In his last appearance on Friday against the Washington Nationals, the lefty tossed six innings, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.